iftucl/ift_global/docs/source/index.rst

         ^^^

-        The user guide provides in-depth information on the key concepts of ift_global with useful background information and explanation.
+        The user guide provides in-depth information on the how to use key functionalities of the ift_global public API.

         +++